 The Northwest Gunners

 The 'Lancashire Artillery Volunteers' are proud to call the North West our spiritual home.
-Over the past few years however, we have grown to include a much larger footprint from Carlisle down through to Nottingham and Wolverhampton then across to the Isle of Man.
+Over the past few years however, we have grown to include a much larger footprint from Bolton down through to Nottingham and Wolverhampton then across to the Isle of Man.
 As our footprint grows, so does the strength of our regimental family. #TEAM103 are a close-knit and thriving regiment that is equipped with the 105mm light gun to provide agile and rapid artillery offensive support.

 The light gun can be towed by a medium-weight vehicle or moved around the battlefield under-slung by a support helicopter.

 Not just experts in operating the L118 105mm Light Gun, the ‘Northwest Gunners’ offer a wide and diverse range of opportunities to our soldiers including:

 - Gun Operators – Fire a 15kg high explosive shell over 17km.

 - Forward Observers – Control and coordinate artillery, mortar and rocket fire from a concealed observation post.

 - Communicators – Become an expert in operating cutting-edge technology advanced Tactical Data Links, managing complex computer networks and ensuring robust digital communications.